When your business is on the road, your vehicle and equipment are essential to your day-to-day work. Safeguarding them becomes all the more important.

 Consider these different types of insurance coverage and protect your mobile business as it grows.

-General liability insurance will help protect your auto repair business from any setbacks caused by bodily harm or damage to your property or a customer’s property.
+General liability insurance will help protect your auto repair business from any setbacks caused by bodily injury or damage to your property or a customer’s property.

-A mobile mechanic is someone who offers general repair services at a customer’s home or workplace.
+A mobile mechanic is someone who offers general or auto repair shop service at a customer’s home or workplace.
 This means they do not work from one physical location.